Mystic-Slice/responsible-prompting-api/README.md

 - Review/consolidate values used in the JSON sentences file.
 - Review/consolidate sentences that are too specific to be recommended to multiple prompts, e.g., citing percentage numbers or cases that could hardly be shared among multiple input prompts.

-### Negative values and adversarial prompts
+### Adversarial prompts

-- Include more recent adversarial sentences and prompt hacking techniques such as LLM-Flowbraking.
+- Include more recent adversarial sentences and prompt hacking techniques such as LLM-Flowbreaking to our JSON sentences file.
+An interesting starting point for selecting those may be https://safetyprompts.com/.

 ### Recommendations

-- Explore different methods for recommending sentences beyond semantic similarity.
+- Implement additional methods and techniques for recommending sentences beyond semantic similarity.
-- Different levels of recommendations (sentences, terms, words, tokens?).
+- Implement different levels of recommendations (terms, words, tokens?).
-- Recommendation of prompt templates for sentences before the user finishes a sentence, i.e., before typing period, question mark, or exclamation mark.
+- Add feature to recommend prompt templates for sentences before the user finishes a sentence, i.e., before typing period, question mark, or exclamation mark.
 - Make recommendations less sensitive to typos.
+- Create a demo to showcase the recommendations in a chat-like user interface.

 ### Explainability